SWAPO: Finances and business interests

 Although SWAPO receives finances from government for its operations, the party also holds extensive business interests.
 Through Kalahari Holdings, it entered into joint ventures with several companies, most prominently the Namibian branch of MultiChoice, a private satellite TV provider, of which it owns 51%.
 Kalahari Holdings has further joint ventures with Radio Energy, Africa Online, and businesses in the tourism, farming, security services and health insurance sectors.
 It owns Namib Contract Haulage, Namprint, Kudu Investments and the Ndilimani Cultural Troupe.

+SWAPO also runs Guinas Investments (Pty) Ltd, which owns 96.5% of Gendev Fishing Resources (Pty) Ltd. The latter in turn owns 60% of the Gendev Fishing Group joint venture.
+Former Minister of Fisheries and Marine Resources Helmut Angula, himself running a fishing company, described SWAPO's business structure as "deliberately structured to be complex, multi-layered and opaque".

 Namibia Today was the mouthpiece of the SWAPO, and Asser Ntinda was its editor.
 The paper does not appear to have been active since 7 April 2011 and closed down in 2015.

 Human rights abuses

 Various groups have claimed that SWAPO committed serious human rights abuses against suspected spies during the independence struggle.
 Since the early 21st century, they have pressed the government more strongly on this issue.
 Breaking the Wall of Silence (BWS) is one of the groups founded by people who were detained by SWAPO during the war and abused during interrogations.
 In 2004, BWS alleged that "In exile, hundreds of SWAPO dependants and members were detained, tortured and killed without trial."
 SWAPO denies serious infractions and claims anything that did happen was in the name of liberation.
 Because of a series of successful South African raids, the SWAPO leadership believed that spies existed in the movement.
 Hundreds of SWAPO cadres were imprisoned, tortured and interrogated.